giuliadottisani/giuliadottisani.github.io/index.md

 **ongoing projects**

+* Dotti Sani et al (forthcoming) Perceptions of deservingness: civil and social rights for diverse families

 * Ceylan Engin and Giulia M. Dotti Sani.
 Can We Use Survey Data to Study Same-Sex Partners in Europe?

+* Francesco Molteni, Simone Sarti and Giulia Dotti Sani.
+Using ResPOnsE COVID-19 data to monitor psycho-physiological distress during the pandemic in Italy.

+* Giulia M. Dotti Sani and Francesco Molteni.
+Family penalties in labour force participation among migrant and native women in Italy Economic needs, cultural legacies and local binds

+* Giulia Dotti Sani, Elias Naumann, Piotr Marzec, Marta Pasqualini.
+Comparing the social and economic impact of Covid-19 with high-quality survey data across Europe

+* The division of domestic work during the pandemic

 **non-academic outlets**